St Nicholas' Priory

 Originally a Benedictine Priory founded in 1087.
 It was disolved in 1536, whereupon the church and chaper house range where pulled down leaving an L shaped town house.

-We have also done one event set in 1536, when the King's Commissioner visited the Priory to give them the news that it was to be disovled.
+Set in 1536, we portrayed the King's Commissioner visiting the Priory to give them the news that it was to be disovled.

 April & August 2008, April & August 2009